Have you signed the Partnership Pledge?Partnership Pledge

 For employers and organisations

 Partnership working between HEE, employers and trade unions is an essential component of the Talent for Care and Widening Participation strategic frameworks.
-All parties have a direct interest in developing the healthcare support workforce and recognise that, by working in partnership, they can deliver real opportunities for staff working in a support role.
+All parties have a direct interest in developing the healthcare support workforce and recognise that, by working in partnership, we can deliver real opportunities for staff working in a support role.

 Sir Keith Pearson, Chairman of Health Education England, invites leaders to demonstrate their commitment to delivering the strategic intentions within Talent for Care and Widening Participation by signing the Partnership Pledge.
 Read Sir Keith's letter.